cBio-MSKCC/ProteomeGenerator2/BIC_notes/run_on_juno.md

     ```

-- Nick copied full paths from lilac to juno in:
+- Nick copied full paths to example input & output from lilac to juno in:

     ```
     /juno/res/mix/Cache/2023-09-14/2023_10_test_data
+    ```
+- Stock references and resources are copied (full paths) from lilac to juno in:

+    ```
+    /juno/depot/custom/PG2
     ```